TakeoYakura/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the inner function called function is the closure because its being returned in order to use the outer function personalDice variables.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dan's name is always the same, but the number he rolls can change.
 c.
 What is the lexical scope of `newRoll`?
+newRoll scope is block scoped into function.
+It can only be used within that function and can't be taken out.

 ### Task 3 - Stretch Goals